Sonic Youth co-founders Moore, Gordon split up

 The pair first met when Gordon played in a band named CKM.
 "I guess it was love at first sight," she said in the 2001 book "Our Band Could Be Your Life."

-Moore and Gordon live in Northampton, Mass., with their daughter, Coco, 17, who is a singer with the local band Big Nils.
+Moore and Gordon live in Northampton, Massachusetts, with their daughter, Coco, 17, who is a singer with the local band Big Nils.

-Sonic Youth's 16th record was "The Eternal" in 2009.
-(Reporting by Zach Howard; Editing by Ian Simpson)